Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Model

-However, because we have chosen to construct weights to make the effective redshifts of $C^{\delta_g^{i}\delta_g^{i}}_{\ell}$ and $C^{\delta_g^{i}\kappa^{j}}_{\ell}$ equal, we must resign ourselves to the fact that the cross correlation of galaxy densities with intrinsic alignments are sensitive to clustering at effective redshifts distinct from the effective redshift of the intrinsic galaxy auto-correlation, and will in addition also be dependent upon the source bin.
+However, because we have chosen to construct weights to make the effective redshifts of $C^{\delta_g^{i}\delta_g^{i}}_{\ell}$ and $C^{\delta_g^{i}\kappa^{j}}_{\ell}$ equal, we must resign ourselves to the fact that the cross correlation of galaxy densities with intrinsic alignments, whose redshift distribution follow that of the source samples, are sensitive to clustering at effective redshifts distinct from the effective redshift of the autocorrelation of galaxy densities $\delta_g^i$, and will in addition also be dependent upon the source bin.
 However, we can use the fact that the lens distributions $p^{\delta_{g}^{i}}(z)$ are rather narrow to approximate the galaxy clustering sampled by these cross correlations to be the same as that for their auto-correlation.
 Since, however, $p^{\gamma_{e}^{i}}(z)$ is quite broad for all of our source galaxy bins due to photometric redshift uncertainties inherent to the much fainter source galaxy samples, the parameters describing the intrinsic alignments of the source galaxies cannot be treated as constant over the source bins.
 Rather, we must describe the intrinsic alignments of each source sample narrowly localized at each lens bin---this naturally leads to a proliferation of the possible degrees of freedom in our model, since each intrinsic alignment parameter must be described per source and per lens redshifts, i.e., $N_{\rm source} \times N_{\rm lens}$ times.
 We describe various ways to describe this freedom in \S\ref{sec:bias_evolution}.
-While the effective redshifts of $C^{\delta_g^{i}\gamma_{E,I}^{j}}_{\ell}$ are slightly different than those of the lens auto-correlations and are different for each source bin, since we are interested in IA primarily as a contamination to the main signal the percent-level differences can be soaked up by varying the IA parameters.
+While the effective redshifts of $C^{\delta_g^{i}\gamma_{E,I}^{j}}_{\ell}$ are slightly different than those of the lens auto-correlations and are different for each source bin, since we are interested in IA primarily as a contamination to the main signal and analyze only cross correlations where IA constitute a few percent of the lensing signal, we expect the impact on our model predictions to be quite small, with most of the differences further soaked up by the definition of the IA bias parameters.

 Similarly, in the case of magnification, we expect that model predictions due to variations of $\alpha$ over our lens redshift bins are relatively small and thus we only leave one magnification coefficient, $\alpha_{i}$, free per lens bin.
 Ref.~\cite{Wenzl24} investigated the effect of redshift evolution of the magnification coefficient in the BOSS survey and found that ignoring it incurred systematic errors in the predicted clustering roughly comparable with $\pm 0.1$ errors in the magnification coefficient, though this error is again tied to the width of the redshift distribution and could be removed by accurately measuring this evolution for spectroscopically calibrated samples.
 Rather than include this effect in our modeling, since the measurements in our fiducial setup (\S\ref{sec:projection_effects}) are relatively insensitive to magnification, we simply include this error in the width of our priors on $\alpha_i$.